qdevelopergithub/LAMP/README.md

 ```
 (it will ask for password and set the password and save for future usage)

-To open Azure CLI, click on the red rectangle area as shown in image then select Bash
+To open Azure CLI, Click on 1st option next to Search panel \
+Then select Bash\
 Type "az" to use Azure CLI 2.0

 [![Azure CLI](https://github.com/qdevelopergithub/LAMP/blob/master/images/azure_cli.png)]()